zzzyyyxxxmmm/basics/microservice/zookeeper/README.md

 ZooKeeper was designed to be a robust service that enables application developers to focus mainly on their application logic rather than coordination.
 It exposes a simple API, inspired by the filesystem API, that allows developers to implement common coordination tasks, such as electing a master server, managing group membership, and managing metadata.

+**Apache HBase**

+HBase is a data store typically used alongside Hadoop.
+In HBase, ZooKeeper is used to elect a cluster master, to keep track of available servers, and to keep cluster metadata.

+**Apache Kafka**
+Kafka is a pub-sub messaging system.
+It uses ZooKeeper to detect crashes, to im‐ plement topic discovery, and to maintain production and consumption state for topics.

+**Apache Solr**
+Solr is an enterprise search platform.
+In its distributed form, called SolrCloud, it uses ZooKeeper to store metadata about the cluster and coordinate the updates to this metadata.

+**Yahoo!
+Fetching Service**
+Part of a crawler implementation, the Fetching Service fetches web pages efficiently by caching content while making sure that web server policies, such as those in robots.txt files, are preserved.
+This service uses ZooKeeper for tasks such as master election, crash detection, and metadata storage.

+**Facebook Messages**
+This is a Facebook application that integrates communication channels: email, SMS, Facebook Chat, and the existing Facebook Inbox.
+It uses ZooKeeper as a controller for implementing sharding and failover, and also for service discovery.

 在ZNode改变的时候, watcher会给客户端发送通知
 # Zookeeper的工作方式
 * Zookeeper集群包含一个Leader, 多个Follower